defoe-code/CDCS_Text_Mining_Lab/README.md

 Recently, we have also extended this work to geoparse automatically the Encyclopaedia Britannica.

-The defoe geoparser queries can be found under [nls](https://github.com/defoe-code/defoe/tree/master/defoe/nls) defoe model.
+Defoe geoparser queries can be found under [nls](https://github.com/defoe-code/defoe/tree/master/defoe/nls) defoe model.

 # Extracting automatically articles from the Encyclopaedia Britannica (EB)